wmo-im/csv2bufr/docs/source/example.rst

 	csv2bufr mappings create 301150 302001 > bufr-mappings.json

-:redtext:`we need to add locaition+date to the above`
+:redtext:`we need to add location+date to the above`

 generates the following file: